snellingio/blog/pages/2017/on-politics.md

 # On Politics

 I have been off-the-record when it comes to my political views.
-In fact, I've been pretty vocal in the past that individuals should be incredibly _careful_ when talking about politics on the internet.
+I regret not being more honest with friends and family.

 If you decide to have a discussion about politics with me, and you are reasonable, I promise to have an honest, nonconfrontational discussion.
 If we share a common positive outcome for our country, we should be able to reasonably discuss this and figure out how we all keep moving forward.

-For what it's worth, I do not anticipate writing any more on politics.

 I believe ...
 - in common sense realities